Privacy Practices With Respect to Our Account Holders

 We provide links to other third-party websites to provide information that may be of interest to you.
 When you select a link to a third-party site or are on a website where we advertise, you are subject to the privacy and security policies of the third party.
 We are not responsible for the security or protection of information you provide to such third parties once you leave our websites.

 Scottrade takes its privacy responsibility very seriously.
 We comply with the Children's Online Privacy Protection Act (COPPA).
-We may obtain personal information from individuals under the age of thirteen (13) if provided under defined criteria (e.g. Trusts), and with the proper approval of an authorized individual, as identified under our Policies and Procedures.
+We may obtain personal information from individuals under the age of thirteen (13) if provided under defined criteria (e.g. Trusts), and with the proper approval of an authorized individual.
 Otherwise, we do not knowingly collect information for individuals under the age of thirteen.

 How to Protect Yourself